tpimentelms/tpimentelms.github.io/_publications/2023-05-01-pasti-etal-2023-intersection.md

         Jason Eisner and
         Ryan Cotterell
     },
-    booktitle = {Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics}, title = {On the Intersection of Context-Free and Regular Languages}, year = {2023},
+    booktitle = {Conference of the European Chapter of the Association for Computational Linguistics (EACL)}, title = {On the Intersection of Context-Free and Regular Languages}, year = {2023},
     doi = {10.18653/v1/2023.eacl-main.52},